-This quide describes how to troubleshoot problems you may encounter when using Data Protector.
+This guide describes how to troubleshoot problems you may encounter when using Data Protector.
 It contains general problems and proposed actions to solve them.

-営 NOTE:

-This manual does not contain troubleshooting information that is specific to the Data Protector installation, integrations, zero downtime backup functionality, and disaster recovery.
+NOTE: This guide does not contain troubleshooting information that is specific to the Data Protector installation, integrations, zero downtime backup functionality, and disaster recovery.
 The related information is covered in the respective guides.